African Americans in Maryland: Matthew Henson

 Matthew Henson was an American explorer best known as the co-discoverer of the North Pole with Admiral Robert Edwin Peary in 1909.

 A year after the Civil War ended, Matthew Henson was born on August 8, 1866, to freeborn African American sharecroppers in Charles County, Maryland, and he was believed to be great-grandnephew of Josiah Henson.
-This famed African American explored the Arctic with Admiral Peary for two decades.
-On April 6, 1909, Peary, Henson and the rest of their team made history, becoming the first people to reach the North Pole.
+He explored the Arctic with Admiral Peary for two decades.
+On April 6, 1909, Peary, Henson and the rest of their team became the first people to reach the North Pole.
 Matthew Henson died in New York City in 1955.

 Notable locations

 Historic Sotterley

 An historic plantation c.
-1703, Sotterley has built itself into a premier location for exploring the complicated past of the region.
-This unique historic setting has transformed its mission into one of inclusion and exploration.
+1703, Sotterley has become a location for exploring the past of the region.
 Sotterley Mission Statement: "To preserve our historic structures and natural environment and use the powerful stories of our land, lives, and labor to bring American history to life while serving as an educational and cultural resource."

 Sotterley Vision Statement: "To foster a better understanding of our world today by providing a living link to America's complex history and legacy of slavery."

-Through the Descendants Project and the UNESCO Slave Route Project, Historic Sotterley will continue to be powerful place to visit in Southern Maryland.
+Historic Sotterly also participates in the Descendants Project and the UNESCO Slave Route Project.

 Biscoe Gray Heritage Farm

-The Biscoe Gray Heritage Farm, a site rich in natural and cultural resources, is a living laboratory to explore, understand, and experience Southern Maryland agricultural practices and lifestyles throughout its history—from Native American settlement, small scale colonial farming, 1800s era agriculture and 20th century tobacco farming to contemporary community supported agricultural and sustainable farming efforts.
+The Biscoe Gray Heritage Farm is a living laboratory to explore, understand, and experience Southern Maryland agricultural practices and lifestyles throughout its history—from Native American settlement, small scale colonial farming, 1800s era agriculture and 20th century tobacco farming to contemporary community supported agricultural and sustainable farming efforts.

 The rehabilitation of the George E. Rice House and outbuildings provides an important aspect of interpreting the African American history of the site; they illustrate early to mid-20th century small-scale farming, as well as the role of African Americans as landowners and tenant farmers.
-Their preservation is vital to understanding African American heritage and culture in the region, and conveys the story of the Rice family and their connection to the land, and the ways in which African Americans shaped the physical and social landscape of Southern Maryland at the time.
+Their preservation helps understand African American heritage and culture in the region, and conveys the story of the Rice family and their connection to the land, and the ways in which African Americans shaped the physical and social landscape of Southern Maryland at the time.